Skip to main content

 // Read the contract address from the file system

-// Create a new contract object using the ABI and bytecode
+// Create a new contract object using the ABI and address

 myContract.handleRevert = true;